Neutrinet/renew_cert/README.md

 ```

 This will prompt you to enter your password for the Neutrinet's VPN.
-Then, the script will generate the certificate files generate in a folder named like that:
+The script will then generate the certificate files in a folder named like that:
 ```
 certs_2016-06-07_13:51:08
 ```
-(where the date and time correspond to the moment at which you ran the script).
+where the date and time correspond to the moment at which you ran the script.

+**Important**: This folder will contain your private key, so be carefull when storing it!

-You can also provide the password directly with:
+You can also choose to directly provide the password with:
 ```bash
 python3 renew.py <login> -p <password>
 ```

 Finally, you can provide the public part of your certificate.
-The script will check the expiration date before trying to update it:
+The script will then check the expiration date before trying to renew it:
 ```bash
 python3 renew.py <login> <path/to/client.crt>
 ```